-A Study of the Safety and Effectiveness of Experimental Inhaled Treprostinil For Pulmonary Hypertension due to COPD
+A Study of Experimental Inhaled Treprostinil For Pulmonary Hypertension due to COPD

 A Phase 3, Randomized, Placebo-controlled, Double-blind, Adaptive Study to Evaluate the Safety and Efficacy of Inhaled Treprostinil in Patients With Pulmonary Hypertension Due to Chronic Obstructive Pulmonary Disease (PH-COPD)

 This is a multicenter, randomized, double-blind, placebo-controlled, 34-week, cross-over study, with a Treatment Period of approximately 26 weeks under the Original Crossover Design or, if applicable, a 21-week parallel study, with a Treatment Period of approximately 14 weeks under the Contingent Parallel Design.

 Pulmonary Hypertension Chronic Obstructive Pulmonary Disease COPD Inhaled Treprostinil 6-Minute Walk Test Tyvaso Lung Diseases Lung Diseases, Obstructive Pulmonary Disease, Chronic Obstructive Hypertension, Pulmonary Hypertension Treprostinil Pharmaceutical Solutions Inhaled treprostinil solution

 You can join if…

 Open to people ages 18 years and up

 Participants who meet the following criteria may be included in the study: